dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 }
 ```

-When a `Button` is pressed a new instance of the `CommandParameter` argument is created and added to the <xref:Microsoft.Maui.Controls.StackLayout>.
-The three `Button` objects then share the page with dynamically created views:
+When a <xref:Microsoft.Maui.Controls.Button> is pressed a new instance of the `CommandParameter` argument is created and added to the <xref:Microsoft.Maui.Controls.StackLayout>.
+The three <xref:Microsoft.Maui.Controls.Button> objects then share the page with dynamically created views:

 :::image type="content" source="media/consume/typedemo.png" alt-text="x:Type demo.":::